 What can I do to decrease the risk of kidney stones?

 You can reduce excess salt in your diet.
 Everyone thinks of salty potato chips and French fries; those should be rarely eaten.
-There are other products that are salty: sandwich meats, canned soups, packaged meals and even sports drinks.
+Other products are salty: sandwich meats, canned soups, packaged meals, and even sports drinks.

 See your doctor and/or a registered dietitian about making diet changes if you have had a stone or think you could be at increased risk for getting a kidney stone.
 To guide you, they need to know your medical history and the food you eat.
 Here are some questions you might ask: